julia-jel/landing-page/README.md

+# Landing page in html/css

-Landing page draft for DDD Records (html/css)
+A one-page draft for DDD Records